We offer five year-long certificate programs in which participants develop

-and reflect on their teaching practice and prepare for professional careers.
+and reflect on their teaching and mentoring practice and prepare for professional careers.
 These programs are open to Brown graduate students, postdoctoral fellows, faculty and staff.
 Enrollment for all programs is limited, so register early if you wish to participate.
-Completion of Certificate I is a prerequisite for the other certificate programs, which can be completed in any sequence.
+Completion of Certificate I is a prerequisite for the other certificate programs*, which can be completed in any sequence.

 - Certificate I: Sheridan Teaching Seminar - Reflective Teaching